Anatomical position

 Roll and glide occur in the same direction to allow for motion to occur- movement of distal and proximal segments are in the same direction

-Arthokinematics rules
+Arthrokinematics rules

-Shoulder (Convex on Concave Rule)
+Shoulder (Convex on concave rule)

 Flexion: Roll anterior, slide posterior